jupyterhub/jupyterhub/docs/source/technical-overview.md

 ## The Subsystems: Hub, Proxy, Single-User Notebook Server

+JupyterHub is a set of processes that together provide a single user Jupyter Notebook server for each person in a group.
 Three major subsystems are started by the `jupyterhub` command line program:

 - **Hub** (Python/Tornado): manages user accounts, authentication, and coordinates Single User Notebook Servers using a Spawner.